 We are an Occupational Therapy based educational and therapeutic resource for individuals, families, and groups.
 This means we focus on how well you can accomplish your Activities of Daily Living.

 Can you get done what you need to do?
 Can you work with those around you?
 Can you use your gifts and talents to the best of your ability, contributing in some way to your community?
 If the answer is NO for you or someone you know, then perhaps we can help you reConnect appropriately with yourself, family, friends, and the world around you.

 Are you looking for a way to help your child function better in a group setting?
 Respond appropriately to social cues?
 Improve time management and decision making skills?
-Our Social Participation Groups form on a rotating basis.
+Our Group Schedule is now available, and are registering for the fall.
 More information...